VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek5/step1.md

     word = word[:position] + word[(position + 1):]
 ```

 ## 2.
-Hangman
-* Choose a random word from a list of words
-* Show the user a series of underscores, one for each letter in the word
-* Ask the user to guess a letter
-* If the letter is in the word, reveal the position(s) of the letter in the underscores
-* If the letter is not in the word, deduct one life from the user's total lives
-* Repeat until the user guesses the word or runs out of lives
-* Hint: `["_"] * len(word)` use this to generate the number of underscores for a word
-*

-## 3.
 Rock Paper Scissors
 * Ask the user to choose rock, paper, or scissors
 * Generate a random choice for the computer